5 things life insurance companies don't always tell you

 5. You may be able to sell your term policy for cash.

 If you're a senior and you own a convertible term policy that will soon expire, you may think your choices are limited simply because there was no "cash value" built up in the policy over the years.
-Your life insurance company is unlikely to tell you otherwise and, in fact, many insurers prevent their agents from informing you of any alternatives to either letting the policy expire or converting it to a more expensive new policy.
+Your life insurance company is unlikely to tell you otherwise.
+In fact, many insurers prevent their agents from informing you of any alternatives to either letting the policy expire or converting it to a more expensive new policy.
 But the truth is that you may be able to unlock the value in your policy by selling it to outside investors for a lump-sum cash payment.

 According to the Life Insurance Settlement Association, in the right situation, a policyholder can turn a term life policy into cash in their hands, provided that it is able to be converted to a new policy and has a death benefit of at least $100,000.
-By selling your life insurance policy, you can avoid higher premium costs and generate some cash to help fund your retirement.
+By selling your life insurance policy early, you can avoid higher premium costs and generate some cash to help fund your retirement.

 - Article courtesy of BPD